Dr. Yanity's academic/PERSONAL website

 SCHEDULE

-What is due next session: Read "Capitalism: A Very Short Introduction" -- James Fulcher (Chaps.
+Professor is out of town.
+Please begin to read "Capitalism: A Very Short Introduction" -- James Fulcher (Chaps.
 1-3 & Chaps.
 4-6)

-Week 2: What is Capitalism? -- IN-PERSON
+Week 3: What is Capitalism?

 What we will do in class: Discussion of Capitalism